Gravy77/bookstore_website/README.txt

 - Connected to MySQL (local) database using JDBC and Direct Access Objects
 - Web accessible via Tomcat9

 The original source code is in the src.zip folder.
-If you would like to know more about this website, please contact me at arvidyuen7@hotmail.com.